Wesleyan at a Glance

 - The Office of Financial Aid at Wesleyan University is committed to enabling admitted students to attend, regardless of the family's financial circumstances.
 Accordingly, Wesleyan's financial aid program awards assistance solely on the basis of financial need and meets the full demonstrated need of admitted students.

-- In 2012–13, 46% of students received need-based scholarship awards averaging $39,026; scholarships for all four undergraduate classes exceeded $47 million.
+- In 2014–15, 43% of students receive need-based scholarship awards averaging over $42,000; Wesleyan scholarships for all four undergraduate classes exceeds $49 million.
 The Freeman Asian Scholars program provides merit and need-based aid to eleven incoming students from select countries.

 - Wesleyan was last accredited in 2013 by the New England Association of Schools and Colleges.